 Depending on how much you would like to make:

 You will need a clean canning jar and a lid that will fit tightly.
 Make sure the jar is dry and make sure the lid fits tight.
 You don’t want any of your honey leaking out as you make it.

 Now pour your honey over the top of the raspberries filling it up to 1/4 of an inch from the top.
 (You may need to add a little more honey later when the air bubbles get out from between the raspberries.

-Put the lid on your jar on tight.
+Put the lid on your jar tight.
 Now flip your jar over.
 Your purpose is to infuse the flavors and juices of the raspberries into the honey.
-Place your jar on the counter and get your exercise.
-Every time you walk past it just flip it over.
+Leave your jar on the cupboard where you can see it and remember to flip it over.
 I try to flip it 6 or 7 times a day the first week.

 I love to watch the berries float up and down.
-Leave your berries in the honey for at least 3 weeks.
+Let the berries infuse into the honey for at least 3 weeks.
 You need to continue flipping the jar until you strain the berries off of the honey.